aarnphm/tinymorph/docs/content/SRS/SRS.md

 >
 > The output text should match user's intentional steering direction, or expectation

 Rationale: The tinymorph should have a good intepretaion on user's input and preferred direction of steering on generating text.
-Effective control should be provided to user over the training process.
+Effective control should be provided to user over the generating process.

 ### 12.4 Robustness or Fault-Tolerance Requirements